mori5321/dpl/README.md

 ## Usage/Interface (WIP)
 ### Simple Mode
 ```
-dpl こんにちは --to "EN"
+dpl こんにちは --to en
-dpl Hello World --to "JA"
+dpl Hello World --to ja
 ```

 `--to/-t`: Specifies language which you want to translate into.